leonaidas007/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword displays all the lines in the file /etc/passwd that do not contain the pattern "bin"

-18-letteronly displays all lines of the file /etc/ssh/sshd_config satrting with a letter
+18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter

-19-AZ replaces all characters A and c from input to Z and e respectively
+19-AZ replaces all characters A and c from the input to Z and e respectively

 20-hiago removes all letters c and C from input

-21-reverse reverses its input
+21-reverse reverses the input

-22-users_and_homes displays all users and their home directories, sorted by users
+22-users_and_homes displays all users and their home directories, sorted by users.